-We are here to advance the study of critical languages and cultures for young Americans and to emphasize its significance in the security and prosperity of our country.
+American Councils for International Education is committed to advancing the study of critical languages and cultures for young Americans and to emphasize its significance in the security and prosperity of our country.

 Americans who can speak a critical language like Hindi, Mandarin, Arabic, Spanish, and Swahili (to name a few), will directly influence how well we can engage and facilitate positive change in our evolving world—whether that change is in healthcare, the environment, human rights, education, energy, or even in shaping our perception of beauty and art.

 One in three mid- and large-size employers in the U.S. are working with global or multicultural clientele and seek graduates with language and cultural competency.

 However, currently less than 10 percent of American students study abroad; and less than 7 percent are enrolled in a foreign language course.

 The Case for Language

 Despite its origins and continued view as the melting pot of the world, Americans lag behind in language learning.
 Only a staggering one percent of adults in the U.S. identify as fluent in the language they studied in high school, despite that 93 percent of high schools around the country offer foreign language courses.

 And yet, foreign languages are the most critical communication tools we have to develop relationships across cultures and solve complex cross-border challenges—both at home and overseas.